-(1) When looking for inspiration for your hypothesis, you may find it helpful to refer to some of the other coursework you have had in sociology or other fields.
-It is not essential, but doing a little bit of research on the topic you are interested in (and briefly reviewing that research in your paper) could be tremendously helpful.

-(2) It is permissible to use one of the course readings as a source of inspiration for your hypothesis.
-However, your experiment(s) should be radically different, i.e. don't just make one or two little changes.

-(3) When grading, I will be primarily interested in how well the paper illustrates your understanding of lab and field experiments and your appreciation for threats to internal and external validity.
-Beyond that, I will consider such things as how innovative and original the experiment is, the complexity of the experiment, how well you have thought out the issues you wish to address, how feasible it would be to actually conduct the experiment, and your appreciation for problems researchers are likely to encounter.

-(4) People often make serious mistakes on this project - mistakes that could have been avoided if they had talked to me for 15 minutes or so first.
+- (1) When looking for inspiration for your hypothesis, you may find it helpful to refer to coursework you have had in sociology or other fields.
+Doing a little bit of research on the topic could be tremendously helpful, e.g. you could refer to related work or briefly go over some relevant theory.
+This might help you to develop your ideas better and make them seem more credible. - (2) It is permissible to use one of the course readings as a source of inspiration for your hypothesis.
+However, your experiment(s) should be radically different, i.e. don't just make one or two little changes. - (3) When grading, I will be primarily interested in how well the paper illustrates your understanding of lab and field experiments and your appreciation for threats to internal and external validity.
+Beyond that, I will consider such things as how innovative and original the experiment is, the complexity of the experiment, how well you have thought out the issues you wish to address, how feasible it would be to actually conduct the experiment, and your appreciation for problems researchers are likely to encounter. - (4) People often make serious mistakes on this project mistakes that could have been avoided if they had talked to me for 15 minutes or so first.
 For example, their proposal may not really be an experiment, but the basic idea could be reworked so it was an experiment.
 Or, some part of the proposal comes across as highly implausible, but with some brainstorming it could be fixed.
-In short, it is highly recommended with this project that you run your ideas by me first.

-(5) A lot of otherwise-good projects have been hurt by a poor critique of internal and external validity (Part 4).
+Hence, with this project it is required that you meet with me and run your ideas by me first. - (5) A lot of otherwise-good projects have been hurt by a poor critique of internal and external validity (Part 4).
 One good strategy may be to look at a list of the threats to internal and external validity, and then explicitly discuss (by name, e.g. history, maturation) how the threat is or is not a potential problem in this case.
+Perhaps the threat is unlikely to occur in the first place, or if it does occur random assignment will neutralize its effects.
 A related weakness is that people sometimes say something is a threat, but then fail to discuss how the experimental design (e.g. the use of random assignment) does or does not take care of it.

-Sociology 30902 Second project: Surveys and Measurement Due November 7, 2022
+Sociology 30902 Second project: Surveys and Measurement Due April 3, 2024

-Using Census Data (including the American Community Survey) or other statistical information available on the World Wide Web or elsewhere, do a statistical profile of your home town or community, and compare and contrast it with one or more other areas (e.g. the entire US; a very different community that you are very familiar with) and/or look at changes within your community across time.
-(In practice, you probably want to examine the county or MSA you are from - but if you want, you could even examine the census tract your family lives in.)
+Using Census Data (including the American Community Survey) or other statistical information available on the web or elsewhere, do a statistical profile of your home town or community, and compare and contrast it with one or more other areas (e.g. the entire US; a very different community that you are very familiar with) and/or look at changes within your community across time.
+(In practice, you may want to examine the county or MSA you are from - but if you want, you could even examine the census tract your family lives in.)
 Some of the topics your profile could include (but you are welcome to choose others) are